rdf-elixir/rdf-ex/README.md

 All of the read and write functions are also available in bang variants which will fail in error cases.

-The RDF.ex package only comes with implementations of the [N-Triples] and [N-Quads] serialization formats.
-Other formats are and should be implemented in separate Hex packages.
+The RDF.ex package comes with implementations of the [N-Triples], [N-Quads] and [Turtle] serialization formats.
+Formats which require additional dependencies should be implemented in separate Hex packages.
-Currently only [JSON-LD] is available with the [JSON-LD.ex] package.
+The [JSON-LD] for example is available with the [JSON-LD.ex] package.

 ## Getting help